 minikube start.
 Minikube is not meant to be a production environment and does not handle being restarted well without a full wipe.

-If you are using Minikube, skip this section and proceed to Install pachctl
+If you are using Minikube, skip this section.

-You can use Docker Desktop instead of Minikube on macOS or Linux by following these steps:
+You can use Kubernetes on Docker Desktop instead of Minikube on macOS or Linux by following these steps:

 From the command prompt, confirm that Kubernetes is running:

-- To reset your Kubernetes cluster that runs on Docker Desktop, click the Reset button in the Preferences sub-menu.
+To reset your Kubernetes cluster that runs on Docker Desktop, click the Reset Kubernetes cluster button.
+See image above.

-pachctl is a command-line utility that you can use to interact with a Pachyderm cluster.
+pachctl is a command-line tool that you can use to interact with a Pachyderm cluster in your terminal.